ibexa/documentation-developer/docs/tutorials/field_type/3_implement_the_tweet_type_class.md

 }
 ```

-In `getFieldName()` you run a regular expression replace on the URL to extract the part you're interested in.
+In `getFieldName()` you run a regular expression replace operation on the URL to extract the part you're interested in.

 This name is a perfect match for `getSortInfo()` as it allows you to sort by the tweet's author and by the tweet's ID.